wp-plugins/most-liked-posts/readme.txt

 Wordpress widget displaying list of posts ordered by number of Facebook likes.

 == Description ==
 This plugin allow to use new widget - Most liked posts.
 This widget displays list of posts ordered by number of Facebook likes.
 Number of likes is updated hourly by wp cronjobs.
-Plugin doesn\'t require any additional configuration.
+Plugin doesn't require any additional configuration.
 Just install, add widget to your sidebar area and have fun!

 == Installation ==
 1. Install plugin